Welcome to Walter's Maze Mansion! :-)

 find the secret of the Great Pyramid in Egypt.)

-music club in San Francisco called "Maze".
-I gave them permission to
+club in San Francisco called "Maze".
+I gave them permission to use my

-these were created circa 1990 on a old TRS-80 Color Computer.
-They're either
+were created circa 1990 on a old TRS-80 Color Computer.
+They're either designed

-designed by hand on the computer, 100% computer generated using one of several
+by hand on the computer, 100% computer generated using one of several Maze

-Maze generation programs I've written, or in most cases a mixture of the two.
+generation programs I've written, or in most cases a mixture of the two.
+Some

 boundary, the solution through, and the main blind alleys, then had the